Cupping Therapy (Hijama)

 - Cupping cures 150 types of diseases or is effective in improving and reducing their effects.

 Cupping experts claim that this method works by creating blood clots or clogging the blood around the skin.
-That is, cupping increases or decreases the body’s blood flow under the capillaries.
-Many physicians consider the benefits of cupping as a complementary treatment.
-That is, cupping can be part of the treatment protocol in medicine and have an effect.
+That is, hijama increases or decreases the body’s blood flow under the capillaries.
+Many physicians consider the benefits of hijama as a complementary treatment.
+That is, hijama can be part of the treatment protocol in medicine and have an effect.

 - Pain relief